flipperdevices/flipperzero-firmware/README.md

 When you start the app there is a start button when pressed starts the playlist

 To set the playlist you need to create a file in ext/apps_data/nfc_playlist called playlist.txt you can find an example of the file in the repository

+## Know problems:
+- Unable to press any buttons while emulating as they are unresponsive and if you spam them it crashes the app
+- Emulating UI can be a bit janky not displaying as intended 100% of the time

 ## TODO:
 - [x] Add basic UI